olegcherr/Reedy-for-Chrome/README.md

 * Smart slowing – slow down the speed at a punctuation mark;
 * Focus mode – the focus point is shifted closer to the beginning of a word;
 * Scrollbar for the easy navigation through the text;
+* Showing the text which follows the current word;
 * Light and dark themes, background transparency;
 * Adjustable position of the reading area;
 * Automatical start of the reading;